 Additionally, because Wacker curves and because it’s so close to the grid’s origin at State and Madison, Wacker has the most confusing set of addresses of any street in the city.
 If you drew Chicago’s grid on one of those graphs from high school geometry, Wacker would run through three of the four quadrants.

 That means that within one square mile, we have a:

 - Lower East Wacker

 - Upper East Wacker

 - Lower North Wacker

 Now add all that confusion to the fact that its tight walls and ominous pillars make driving Lower Wacker feel a bit like making a run on the Death Star exhaust port.

 Lower Wacker is the best navigation hack in the City of Chicago.
 It’s an expressway running under the Loop.
 In the middle of rush hour you can get from LSD to Ogilvie or 290 in less than 7 minutes.
-Yet, Wacker remains under-trafficked and is seemingly immune to gridlock because 90% of folks driving in the city don’t know how to get on it and, once you get there, it’s kinda scary.
+Yet, Wacker remains under-trafficked and is seemingly immune to gridlock because most folks driving in the city either don't know how to get on it, or are scared to.